-The completion of the \$160 million Corporate Facility, of which \$98 million was drawn at the end of July 2021, has secured a significantly lower margin and extended the maturity of the debt.
+The completion of the \$160.0 million Corporate Facility, of which \$98.0 million was drawn at the end of July 2021 has secured a significantly lower margin and extended the maturity of the debt. \$23.0 million remains outstanding at September 30, 2021, and the remaining undrawn amount of \$62.0 million makes available, subject to certain customary conditions, additional funds to be used for general corporate purposes.
 The margin will be 6.5% in the first year, 7% in the second year and 7.5% in the third year compared with the existing Term Loan margin of 15%.
 The loan is a three-year facility and there are no debt repayments (other than from dividends received from Prime) due in the near term.

 In parallel, the Company is continuing to review acquisition opportunities in Africa that would be cash flow and value accretive.
+The focus of the Company is on producing assets.

-In Kenya, the JV partners are designing a field development plan for the South Lokichar development in collaboration with the Government of Kenya in order to optimize the economics of a more sustainable project and secure a long term extension of the licenses, while minimizing expenditures in the short term.
+In Kenya, the JV partners are designing a field development plan for the South Lokichar development in collaboration with the Government of Kenya in order to optimize the economics of a more sustainable project and secure a long-term extension of the licenses, while minimizing expenditures in the short term.